crossminer/maracas/docs/detections.md

 ## Field Less Accessible
 The field or its parent class is less accessible.
 Some client entities are not able to access this field anymore.
-The following table provides the less access permited situations in Java (cf. *JLS 13.4.7*).
+The following table provides the less access permitted situations in Java (cf. *JLS 13.4.7*).
 We report which of them might break client code, and which exceptions must be considered regarding fields use.

 | Source | Target | Detection |